jwiedeman/Apollo64/docs/scoring/progression_unlocks.md

 incorporate progression checks.

 ## Regression & QA Hooks
-- Extend `npm run parity` to optionally load a profile and assert that unlock states remain unchanged between auto/manual runs unless explicit criteria are met.
+- `npm run parity` now accepts `--profile <path>` to load a commander profile and confirm that auto/manual replays preserve unlocks, achievements, and mission stats; use it alongside the existing parity report when validating checklist, resource, or scoring changes.
 - Add snapshot-based tests around `ProgressionService` once implemented, feeding captured `summary` fixtures to verify unlock thresholds.
 - Include profile diffs when recording regression artifacts so reviewers can